Brian Sussman: Radio and podcasting career

-Sussman began his major market radio career as a guest host on San Francisco Christian radio station KFAX on September 11, 2001, after the regular host was unable to work due to a delayed flight.
-Shortly after a couple guest stints as a host on San Francisco conservative talk station KSFO, Sussman was hired to take over the evening drive time in 2003.
+Sussman began his radio career as a guest host on San Francisco Christian radio station KFAX on September 11, 2001, after the regular host was unable to work due to a delayed flight.
+After working as a guest host on San Francisco conservative talk station KSFO in 2002, Sussman began hosting an early evening talk show on KSFO in 2003.

-In 2006, citing copyright law, KSFO sent cease and desist letters to a blogger with the online name "Spocko" who posted audio clips of Sussman and other KSFO hosts online to convince advertisers to withdraw from KSFO.
-Sussman stated emphatically that his comments were comedic attempts that were grossly taken out of context, and sincerely apologized on his January 12, 2007 show.
-KSFO lost advertising from Bank of America and MasterCard.

-Following the retirement of Lee Rodgers, Sussman moved from evenings to morning drive full-time on KSFO on February 19, 2010; since coming to KSFO Sussman previously hosted the morning show each Monday.
+Following the retirement of Lee Rodgers, Sussman moved from evenings to morning drive full-time on KSFO on February 19, 2010; Sussman previously hosted the morning show on Mondays.
 SF Weekly criticized Sussman in April 2011 for promoting Barack Obama citizenship conspiracy theories despite the release of Obama's long-form birth certificate, which Sussman called "doctored."

 From 2012 to 2013, Melanie Morgan was Sussman's co-host.
 In 2018, Sussman won the Don Sherwood Award from the Bay Area Radio Hall of Fame for being the Bay Area's most popular radio personality of the year.

-In addition to the KSFO show, Sussman was a regular guest host on The Savage Nation and The Mark Levin Show.
+From 2012 to 2019, Sussman was a regular fill-in host on The Savage Nation and The Mark Levin Show.

-On Friday, December 13, 2019, Sussman told his audience, "This is not a Friday the Thirteenth joke.
-I love this audience.
-I love my awesome producer, Sheri, and my trusty sidekick, Katie, It's been a great ride but my body and mind just can't continue starting work each day at three in the morning."
-Sussman officially retired on January 15, 2020.

-In 2020, Sussman launched two podcasts on his website: Hidden Headlines, which discusses news and culture with a promotion of "faith, family and freedom," and Another Chance, where Sussman interviews people who "have personally experienced a divine reboot."
-His Instagram feed is @briansussmanshow.
+Beginning in 2018, Sussman launched two podcasts on his website: Hidden Headlines, which discusses news and culture with a promotion of "faith, family and freedom," and Another Chance, where Sussman interviews people who "have personally experienced a divine reboot."
+His current podcast, The Brian Sussman Show, is heard on a multitude of podcasting platforms.

+Sussman retired from radio on January 15, 2020.

 Writing career

 Sussman maintains a blog on his website.
-He has also written opinion articles for WorldNetDaily.
+He has also written opinion articles for WorldNetDaily and The American Thinker.

-Climategate: A Veteran Meteorologist Exposes the Global Warming Scam, which was published on Earth Day, April 22, 2010.
-In the book, Sussman argues Marxist activists in the 1960s ginned up ecological problems in the United States, namely the Santa Barbara oil spill and the Cuyahoga River fire in Cleveland in 1969 as rallying points against free market capitalism and constitutional republicanism.
-The result was the creation of Earth Day and the eventual mainstreaming of radical environmentalism.
-After premiering the book on Sean Hannity's Fox television program on April 14, 2010, the day before it was to be released, book sales were brisk and Climategate spent its first month in the top-50 of all books sold on Amazon.